bsjoberg/Getting_Started_with_BDD/Readme.md

 Example code for blog post series on How to do BDD in Python

+# Running
+- `python manage.py runserver`
+- Navigate to localhost:8000 in your browser

 # Django setup
 - `django-admin.exe startproject superlists .`
 - `python manage.py startapp lists`